Oakleigh

 Oakleigh has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified 16 projects likely to impact the area, with key ones being Suburban Rail Loop East, VicTrack Land Release - Oakleigh Station, Station Quarter Oakleigh, and Sandringham Line Service Improvements (part of Metro Tunnel Network Upgrades).
-The following list details those considered most relevant.
+AreaSearch has identified 16 projects that could impact the area, with major ones including Suburban Rail Loop East, VicTrack Land Release - Oakleigh Station, Station Quarter Oakleigh, and Sandringham Line Service Improvements (part of Metro Tunnel Network Upgrades).
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.